apsaltis/HDF-Workshop/README.md

         Once the schema information fields have been filled and schema uploaded, click **Save**.

 3. We are now ready to integrate the schema with NiFi
+  - Step 0: Remove the PutFile and PublishKafka_0_10 processors from the canvas, we will not need them for this section.
   - Step 1: Add a UpdateAttribute processor to the canvas.
   - Step 2: Add a routing for the success relationship of the ReplaceText processor to the UpdateAttrbute processor added in Step 1.
   - Step 3: Configure the UpdateAttribute processor as shown below: